Shoe & Leather Workers & Repairers

 On the job, you would:

-- Construct, decorate, or repair leather products according to specifications, using sewing machines, needles and thread, leather lacing, glue, clamps, hand tools, and/or rivets.
+Construct, decorate, or repair leather products according to specifications, using sewing machines, needles and thread, leather lacing, glue, clamps, hand tools, or rivets.

-- Align and stitch or glue materials such as fabric, fleece, leather, or wood, in order to join parts.
+Align and stitch or glue materials such as fabric, fleece, leather, or wood, to join parts.

 Business